devclahore/hackathon-tips/README.md

 ## Manage the time crunch

 - Use boilerplates or starter packs to cover some of the basic stuff.
-No need to re-invent the wheel!
+No need to reinvent the wheel!
 Focus on the core functionality of your [MVP (Minimum Viable Product)](https://en.wikipedia.org/wiki/Minimum_viable_product) or your prototype.
 - Timebox everything!
 Make a small mental roadmap and stick to it.
 Don't waste too much time on any item.
 Use your time wisely!
 - Divide and conquer!
 If you are participating as a team, make sure you organize and divide your tasks efficiently.
 - Don't obsess over very low-level details, earlier on in the competition.
 Focus on the core functionality and add "good to have" features later on, once it is complete.
 Keep it simple and improve incrementally.